-Or did you know that it was believed you could place a sliced onion in a jar during cold and flu season, and the onion would absorb the germs to keep you from getting sick?
+Or did you know that it was believed you could place the sliced onion in a jar during cold and flu season, and the onion would absorb the germs to keep you from getting sick?

 Also, what about the fact that onions are said to help battle osteoporosis?

 Wow!
 This vegetable seems to have many important uses that could be beneficial to most people.
 So why wouldn’t you want to grow your own to have on hand all year round?